yivanovg/PyMVScanner/README.md

 # PYTHON WEB APPLICATION VULNERABILITY SCANNER

-PYVMSCANNER IS A WEB BASED PYTHON VULNERABILITY SCANNER CAPABLE OF DISCOVERING VULNERABILITIES AND CARRYING OUT A NUMBER OF DIFFERENT SCANS
+PYVMSCANNER is a web based python vulnerability scanner capable of discovering vulnerabilities and carrying out a number of different scans.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install PYVMSCANNER.

 ```bash
 pip install foobar